Engee documentation

 In addition to temporal operators, LTL formulas use the usual logical connectives - negation, conjunction, disjunction, and others.

-The table below shows their designations in Spin and in the LTL literature.
+The table below shows their designations in Spin and in the literature on LTL.

-Graphical notation (in the literature) Short designation in Spin Alternative designation in Spin Description
+Graphical notation (in the literature) Short notation in Spin Alternative notation in Spin Description

 !